kaceythai/fall25-csc-bioinf/Leptospira_Project/report.md

 *Figure 2: Whole-genome alignment dot plot.
 The X-axis represents the Copenhageni genome and the Y-axis represents the Lai genome.
 The prominent backward-sloping line (center) indicates a large chromosomal inversion, consistent with the rearrangement described by Nascimento et al.*

 ### Virulence Factor Analysis: A Significant Discovery
 The original 2004 study posited that Lai is less virulent in certain hosts due to the loss of LigA.
-Our computational replication contradicts this finding.
+The computational replication contradicts this finding.

 ### Proteome Mining Results
 Initial screening using grep counts for "adhesin" returned 7 hits for Copenhageni and 14 hits for Lai, indicating a richer repertoire of annotated adhesins in the modern Lai assembly than previously reported.